polidanilo/Sea-State-Stabilizer/README.md

 * **Hardware and power management:** Managing high-current spikes from servo motors using an external power distribution system (PCA9685 and a dedicated 5V/3A PSU) to prevent microcontroller brownouts.
 * **Control theory:** Implementing a PID (Proportional-Integral-Derivative) controller and a Complementary/Kalman filter to process raw accelerometer and gyroscope data from the MPU6050 into smooth, actionable servo movements.

 ---

 ## Dev log

 ### First steps
-With my Software Engineering and Database courses out of the way and with the end of the exam session, I wanted to try my hand at hardware - have the silicon talk.
+With my Software Engineering and Database courses out of the way and with the end of the exam session, I wanted to try my hand at hardware.
 I jumped straight into wiring the ESP32 to the PCA9685 PWM driver; a 38-pin ESP32 is an absolute unit, takes up almost the entire width of a standard breadboard, and leaves no room to plug jumper wires on the sides.
 So I had to less-elegantly demote the breadboard to just an oversized power strip at the center of the system.

 Here is the initial wiring scheme:
 * **ESP32 `3V3`** ➔ **PCA9685 `VCC`** *(Logic power)*